This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 It removes age spots on the skin and removes old skin cells.
 It works as a mild chemical peel, but without the chemicals.

-You can keep some tea in a small bottle and use as a skin refresher during the day.
+You can keep some tea in a small bottle and use it as a skin refresher during the day.
 Just remember to shake the bottle, so a new shroom doesn’t form.

 Applied liberally, its excellent first aid for insect bites and stings.